briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 ordinance of Council.
 (Amended 11-6-07; 11-8-16; 11-6-18)

-## Section VII-6: Civil service commission
+## Section VII-6: Civil Service Commission

 At such time as the Municipality shall become a City, Council shall, and prior to that time may, by ordinance provide for and establish a Civil Service